node-opcua/node-opcua/README.md

-node-opcua is an experimental OPC-UA stack written in NodeJS.
+Node-opcua is an full OPC-UA stack written in NodeJS.

 Why NodeJS ?